haydensprinkle/100DaysOfCode/README.md

 Day 10 (01/10/2021)

-    -Couldn't resolve the issue with the event handler in my Twitter Poster project just yet but I will make sure to figure it out tomorrow on my day off
-    -Worked through more freeCodeCamp JavaScript modules
+    -Resolved issue with event handler and successfully implemented Web Intent to post Tweet -Didn't implement API calls, will attempt tomorrow -Worked through more freeCodeCamp JavaScript modules
     -Read through a hunk of Svelte documentation to understand differences of React